kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 independently limited to 63 characters, so users must choose host/cluster/service names to avoid hitting this upper bound._

-All service consumers must use the `*.svc.clusterset.local` name to enable clusterset routing, even if there is a matching `Service` with the same namespaced name in the local cluster.
+All service consumers must use the `*.svc.multicluster.local` name to enable multicluster routing, even if there is a matching `Service` with the same namespaced name in the local cluster.
 This name allows service consumers to opt-in to multi-cluster behavior.
 There will be no change to existing behavior of the `cluster.local` zone.

-_It is expected that the `.clusterset.local` zone is standard and available in all implementations, but customization and/or aliasing can be explored if there's demand._
+_It is expected that the `.multicluster.local` zone is standard and available in all implementations, but customization and/or aliasing can be explored if there's demand._

 #### EndpointSlice

-When a `ServiceExport` is created, this will cause `EndpointSlice` objects for the underlying `Service` to be created in each importing cluster within the clusterset, associated with the derived `ServiceImport`.
+When a `ServiceExport` is created, this will cause `EndpointSlice` objects for the underlying `Service` to be created in each importing cluster attached to the multicluster namespace.
+The `EndpointSlice`s will be associated with the derived `ServiceImport` by label (see above).
 One or more `EndpointSlice` resources will exist for the exported `Service`, with each `EndpointSlice` containing only endpoints from a single source cluster.
-These `EndpointSlice` objects will be marked as managed by the clusterset service controller, so that the endpoint slice controller doesn’t delete them. `EndpointSlices` will have an owner reference to their associated `ServiceImport`.
+These `EndpointSlice` objects will be marked as managed by the multicluster service controller, so that the endpoint slice controller doesn’t delete them. `EndpointSlices` will have an owner reference to their associated `ServiceImport`.